hmans/miniplex/packages/miniplex/README.md

 - A very strong focus on **developer experience**.
 Miniplex aims to be the most convenient to use ECS implementation while still providing great performance.
 - **[Tiny package size](https://bundlephobia.com/package/miniplex)** and **minimal dependencies**.
-- React glue available through [miniplex-react](https://www.npmjs.com/package/miniplex-react).
+- React glue available through [@miniplex/react](https://www.npmjs.com/package/miniplex-react), maybe more in the future?
 - Can power your entire project or just parts of it.
 - Written in **TypeScript**, with full type checking for your entities.